-- 3.1.1 The detailed magnetic survey was carried out over approximately 1.5ha within a single land parcel. - 3.1.2 Magnetic anomalies located can be generally classified as positive and negative linear anomalies of an uncertain origin, linear anomalies associated with land management, linear anomalies of an agricultural origin, areas of magnetic debris and strong discrete dipolar anomalies relating to ferrous objects.
-Anomalies located within the survey area have been numbered and are described in 3.4 below.
+- 3.1.1 The detailed magnetic survey was carried out over a total of two survey areas covering approximately 4ha. - 3.1.2 Magnetic anomalies located can be generally classified as positive anomalies of an uncertain origin, negative linear anomalies associated with land management, areas of magnetic debris and disturbance and strong discrete dipolar anomalies relating to ferrous objects.